astronomer/docs/astro/log-in-to-astro.md

     - Enter your password and click **Continue**.
 With this log in option, your Organization sends an email invitation to you.
 Your role is set by the Organization Owner.
     - To authenticate with an identity provider (IdP), click **Continue with SSO**, enter your username and password, and then click **Sign In**.
 With this log in option, an invitation is not mandatory.
 By default, your assigned role is Organization Member after authentication.
 To integrate an IdP with Astro, see [Set up an identity provider](configure-idp.md).
     - To authenticate with your GitHub account, click **Continue with GitHub**, enter your username or email address, enter your password, and then click **Sign in**.
 With this log in option, your Organization sends an email invitation to you.
-You won't be able to to acces the Organization without an invitation.
+You won't be able to to access the Organization without an invitation.
     - To authenticate with your Google account, click **Continue with Google**, choose an account, enter your username and password, and then click **Sign In**.
 With this log in option, your Organization sends an email invitation to you.
 You won't be able to to access the Organization without an invitation.

 ## Log in to the Astro CLI